iridl/iridl.github.io/docs/_sources/admin/overview.md.txt

 (overview)=
 # Overview

 This section gives an overview of the components of the Data Library system.

 (infrastructure)=
 ## Infrastructure

-The Data Library ansible playbook currently targets CentOS7 and CentOS Stream 9.
+The Data Library ansible playbook currently targets [CentOS Stream 9](https://www.centos.org/stream9/).
 IRI does not test or support the software on other platforms.

-CentOS7 is at its End of Life, and is no longer recommended to install.
+_CentOS7 is beyond its end of life and is no longer recommended to install, but we continue to support the installations where it is already installed.
+Any new installations must be made with CentOS Stream 9_

 The Data Library services runs under Docker, using docker compose.
 Most services log to stdout, which the Docker daemon forwards to journald.

+(ansible)=
 ## Configuration management using ansible

 Installation and configuration of the Data Library software is automated